The Heavenly Idol

-The Heavenly Idol (Korean: 성스러운 아이돌) is an ongoing South Korean television series starring Kim Min-kyu, Go Bo-gyeol, and Lee Jang-woo.
-Based on the web novel of the same name by Shin Hwa-jin, it premiered on tvN on February 15, 2023, and airs every Wednesday and Thursday at 22:30 (KST).
+The Heavenly Idol (Korean: 성스러운 아이돌) is a 2023 South Korean television series starring Kim Min-kyu, Go Bo-gyeol and Lee Jang-woo.
+The story is based on the Munpia and Naver Series web novel of the same name by Mythology Jin (Shin Hwa-jin).
+It aired on tvN every Wednesday and Thursday at 22:30 (KST) from February 15 to March 23, 2023.
 It is also available for streaming on Viki and Viu in selected regions.

 Synopsis

 In the supernatural Other World, the Pontifex Rembrary and his troops battle against dark forces in a campaign to thwart the Evil One's return to power after a hundred years.
 Just as he takes the upper hand in a tough duel against the Evil One, an inexplicable force foils Rembrary's victory and transports him to the present world.
 He finds himself in the body of a K-pop idol named Woo Yeon-woo, a member of the boy group Wild Animal.
 The true Yeon-woo has been transported to the Other World in Rembrary's body.
-Naive of the workings of the present world, Rembrary struggles to live as a K-pop idol while finding a way to return to the Other World in order to restore himself and Yeon-woo to their original bodies and save the two worlds from the Evil One.
+Naive about the workings of the present world, Rembrary struggles to live as a K-pop idol while finding a way to return to the Other World to restore himself and Yeon-woo to their original bodies and save the two worlds from the Evil One.